From teaching questions to feasible, evidence-informed SoTL projects

 - SoTL initiatives start with enthusiasm but lose momentum

-- Fellows work in isolation
+- Educators work in isolation

 - Projects vary widely in focus and quality